Best TV series to watch on Netflix right now (October 2020)

 From original series like The Crown and Stranger Things to favourites such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations.

-As the weather gets colder and curfews are imposed, many of us are finding ourselves settling down for Netflix binges once again – and, as luck would have it, the streaming service has plenty to choose from.
+Stuck indoors during the cold weather season?
+As the nights draw in and curfews are imposed, many of us are finding ourselves settling down for Netflix binges once again – and, as luck would have it, the streaming service has plenty to choose from.

 While its most popular titles never have any trouble getting attention, from fantasy favourite Stranger Things, Charlie Brooker’s anthology series Black Mirror and true crime juggernaut Tiger King: Murder, Mayhem and Madness, the catalogue also hosts a number of wonderful hidden gems.

-From zany sitcoms like Tuca & Bertie to the high concept sci-fi thrills of international drama Dark, there’s a bounty of shows available that you’ve probably never seen before.
+From zany sitcoms like Tuca & Bertie to the high concept sci-fi thrills of international drama Dark, there’s a bounty of shows available that you’ve probably never seen before – including brand new blockbuster titles like horror series The Haunting of Bly Manor.

 That sometimes makes browsing the library a Herculean task, so we’ve picked out some highlights to make things that little bit easier.